RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/STRATEGIC_ANALYSIS.md

 The opportunity extends beyond segment growth to timing optimization.
 Transaction analysis reveals weekend volumes are significantly lower when individual merchants are most active, creating a strategic mismatch between capacity and demand.

 Operational monitoring patterns also warrant attention.
-Real-time analysis identified a 30.1% denial rate at 3AM compared to 8.6% at noon, a pattern that persisted throughout Q1 and warrants investigation.
+Real-time analysis of a 2-day operational snapshot identified a 30.1% denial rate at 3AM compared to 8.6% at noon.
+This pattern persisted across both days in the monitoring window and warrants investigation through continuous monitoring.

+### Data Quality Note

+This analysis is based on 81 days of available transaction data from January 1 through March 22, 2025 (representing 90% of Q1), and a 2-day operational health snapshot.
+Key limitations include missing time-of-day granularity beyond the 2-day operational window, inconsistent decimal precision in amount fields, and limited operational monitoring data.
+These limitations do not materially affect strategic recommendations.
+See Data Quality and Limitations section for complete assessment.

 ### Three Strategic Priorities